Iniquitatis/sd-webui-temporal/docs/temporal/tab_frame_preprocessing.md

-**NOTE:** Each option in this tab will be applied to the frame before it will be fed to the inference engine.
+**NOTE:** Keep in mind that each option in this tab will be applied to _each_ subsequent frame before it will be fed to the inference engine.
+Given that this extension works as a loopback, it means that if you, for example, enable blurring, then it will be applied each time before Stable Diffusion does its magic.
+Therefore, if the blurring radius is too high, the resulting frames might start to get very blurry soon (which might be intended and preferable for some kind of artistic effect, of course).

 * **Noise compression** — basically, an actual algorithmical denoising, called noise compression to not be confused with the **img2img** denoising.
     * **Enabled** — self-descriptive.